 Documentation of completed training is recorded on the SCA Signature Card.
 Equivalency justification for formal training courses, individual study activities, and on-the-job activities are recorded on Form 1.

-Qualification Interview
+Qualification Interview or Board

-All candidates are required to complete a qualification interview with the Branch Chief of the safety culture staff in NRR and a qualified Senior SCA.
-The qualification interview used to evaluate how well the candidate can integrate and apply SCA competencies to field situations.
-Upon completion of all requirements identified in the qualification journal, the qualification interview will confirm that the candidate has the necessary knowledge, skills, and abilities to independently conduct the prescribed NRC inspections.
-Review Attachment 1 for an understanding of the KSAs that you will be expected to demonstrate during the qualification interview.
-Individuals seeking certification as an SCA must successfully pass a qualification interview even if previously qualified as an IMC 1245 inspector.
+All SCA candidates are required to complete a qualification interview with the Branch Chief of the safety culture staff in NRR and a qualified Senior SCA.
+All Senior SCA candidates are required to complete a qualification board with at least two qualified Senior SCAs and the Branch Chief of the safety culture staff in NRR.
+The qualification interview or board are used to evaluate how well the candidate can integrate and apply SCA or Senior SCA competencies to field situations.
+Upon completion of all requirements identified in the qualification journal, the qualification interview or board will confirm that the candidate has the necessary knowledge, skills, and abilities to independently conduct the prescribed NRC inspections.
+Review Attachment 1 for an understanding of the KSAs that you will be expected to demonstrate during the qualification interview or board.
+Individuals seeking certification as an SCA or Senior SCA must successfully pass a qualification interview or board even if previously qualified as an IMC 1245 inspector.

 Certification

-After successful completion of the qualification interview, the Branch Chief of the safety culture staff in NRR certifies the candidate as an SCA or Senior SCA, and documents certification on the qualification signature card.
+After successful completion of the qualification interview or board, the Branch Chief of the safety culture staff in NRR certifies the candidate as an SCA or Senior SCA, and documents certification on the qualification signature card.
 The Branch Chief of the safety culture staff in NRR will prepare the formal certificate for the qualifying SCA or Senior SCA to be signed by the appropriate Division Director in NRR.
 In addition, a copy of the SCA Signature Card and certificate should be forwarded to the Office of the Chief Human Capital Officer to document the certification in the individual’s training file.

 Interview Documentation

 The Interviewers’ recommendations are forwarded to the Division Director in NRR for certification.
-Upon certification, the qualification will be recorded in by sending a request to TrainingSupport.Resource@nrc.gov.
+Upon certification, the qualification will be recorded in TMS by sending a request to TrainingSupport.Resource@nrc.gov.

 Safety Culture Assessor Training Courses